IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

-Before we proceed to the pipeline itself, the construction process is orchestrated by a [configuration file][preprocessing.json], which will be referred to as `config` in the pipeline code:
+Before we proceed to the pipeline itself, the construction process is orchestrated by a [configuration file][preprocessing.json], which will be referred to as `config` in the pipeline code (to be discussed shortly):

 ```json
 {